 Romulus and Remus

 The twin founders of Rome.
-Usually depicted as twin children suckling from their she wolf mother.
-The two brother dispute the exact locations where the city should be and by death or some other method Remus get put out of the picture.
+Usually depicted as twin children suckling from their she-wolf mother.
+The two brothers dispute the exact locations where the city should be and by death or some other method Remus gets put out of the picture.
 Romulus is credited with founding Rome’s armies, its system of rights and laws, its state religion and government, and the system of patronage that underpinned all social, political and military activity.
-The god Mars is sometimes cited as their father which sets them up as helpers on the way to war.
-But Punarvasu are not likely to get in the middle of a war, but like the archers, snipers, drone warrior they might take part from a safe distance.
+The god Mars is sometimes cited as their father, which sets them up as helpers on the way to war.
+But Punarvasu are not likely to get in the middle of a war, but like the archers, snipers, drone-warrior they might take part from a safe distance.
 In many way we find that the nosy people who are just trying to help are usually causing more harm than good.
 Their humanitarian drive might not flow so much from the heart as from a need to check off the right box.

 “He who fights with monsters should look to it that he himself does not become a monster, when you gaze long into the abyss the abyss also gazes into you.”